 You can send a song that is either:

 - A cover of one of the copyright-free songs listed below.
 Please send us a file with the name of the song you’ve chosen and your lyrics.

 - A cover of a different song that is not protected by copyright (please send us the title and the author and date of creation so we can check it with)

 Before sending songs to the public vote, original song authors will be asked to give copyrights to the YFU organisation to ensure song accessibility for public use in the long term.

 Suggested copyright-free songs:

 "Show me the way to go home", Irving King 1925

 "I’m getting better every day", Mark Strong (wrote the song in 1930)

-Please send us your entry by July 15th to
+Please send us your entry by August 15th (Deadline is extended) to